csunkin/mllab/content/publication/fontana-antifat-bias-professors-2017/index.md

   US regions participated in the study (N = 94).
 Participants took the Implicit Association Test and answered the Anti-Fat Attitude Scale and two questions specifically designed to measure their attitudes toward physical education teachers and majors who are obese.
-The participants exhibited implicit good–bad (p textless .001) and lazy–motivated (p textless .001) anti-fat biases.
-Professors favored accepting majors who are obese (p textless .001), but they strongly disapproved of obese physical education teachers as role models to their students (p textless .001).
-Explicit anti-fat bias was associated with a stronger disapproval of physical education teachers who are obese as role models to students (p textless .001) and accepting majors who are obese (p textless .001).
-Implicit good–bad anti-fat bias was associated with a stronger disapproval of obese physical education teachers as role models to students (p = .047).
+The participants exhibited implicit good– bad (p $<$ .001) and lazy– motivated (p $<$ .001) anti-fat biases.
+Professors favored accepting majors who are obese (p $<$ .001), but they strongly disapproved of obese physical education teachers as role models to their students (p $<$ .001).
+Explicit anti-fat bias was associated with a stronger disapproval of physical education teachers who are obese as role models to students (p $<$ .001) and accepting majors who are obese (p $<$ .001).
+  Implicit good– bad anti-fat bias was associated with a stronger disapproval of obese physical education teachers as role models to students (p = .047).
 The anti-fat bias demonstrated by the professors may negatively affect the training of pre-service physical education teachers to work with students of all body sizes.
 Awareness programs may be necessary to diminish anti-fat bias among professors in physical education teacher education programs.
 publication: '*European Physical Education Review*'
 url_pdf: https://doi.org/10.1177/1356336X16643304
 doi: 10.1177/1356336X16643304